prescience-data/harden-puppeteer/README.md

 ### Patching with Patch-Package

-_Compatible with Puppeteer 1.19.0, 2.1.0, and 5.2.1 (other versions should apply manually, following the changes)
+Patches available for Puppeteer 1.19.0, 2.1.1, and 5.2.1 (other versions should apply manually, following the changes)

 - Install Patch-Package https://github.com/ds300/patch-package
 - Copy the `patches` folder to your project directory